Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 Talking to people in real life.

-If you learn to overcome your fear and reach out to strangers, many of the disadvantages of dating apps can be avoided.
+If you learn to reach out to strangers, many of the disadvantages of dating apps can be avoided.

 There will be fewer misunderstandings.
-When you are talking to somebody face-to-face you don’t just have to go by their words, but can also take their subcommunication into account, like their body language.
-That will provide you with more, better information.
+When you are talking to somebody face-to-face, you can take their sub-communication into account, i.e., their body language.

 You can use other means than just your words to impress someone.
 If you have a great smile or move confidently, this will go a long way in appearing more desirable.

-If you have the courage to flirt with strangers in real life, both of you will know within seconds if there is a sexual spark and if you want to pursue this further.
-No more wasting hours texting back and forth only to find out there was no chemistry to start with.
+Both of you will know within minutes if there is a sexual spark and if you want to pursue this further.
+No more pointless first dates.

-Finally, it eliminates the problem of inaccurate pictures.
-When you see someone at the bar or at the supermarket, you know exactly what you are getting (and so do they).
+No more misleading pictures.
+When you meet someone on the street or at the bar, you know exactly what you are getting.
 There is no faking it.

 How To Talk to Strangers

-If you want to learn to how to talk to attractive strangers, here are a few starters.
+If you want to learn how to talk to strangers, here are a few pointers.

 What Men Should Do